mappls-api/mappls-web-maps-js/README.md

 | 3.0 | Initial Commit  |Mappls API Team ([MS](https://github.com/mamtasharma117))|

 ## Introduction
-The Mappls web Maps JS helps render and display map tiles while customizing the map's look and feel on mobile or web browser.
+The Mappls Web Maps JS SDK helps render and display map for India & the world<sup>2</sup> while customizing the map's look and feel on mobile or web browser.
 Mappls (MapmyIndia) is India's leading Map provider, and produces various JS for mobile-friendly interactive maps which are easy to use & high on performance.
 This JS is a collection of classes and functions that can be used to implement a host of map features.

 **Features:**

--   **Zoom**: Pan-able map of India 22 zoom level being the highest (most detailed) and 1 being the lowest (world level) map display.
+-   **`Zoom`**: Pan-able map of India 22 zoom level being the highest (most detailed) and 1 being the lowest (world level) map display.
--   **Overlays**: The map is the key for any sort of business and understanding this, we at Mappls provide quick default overlays to reduce the boiler plate code for your code base.
+-   **`Overlays`**: The map is the key for any sort of business and understanding this, we at Mappls provide quick default overlays to reduce the boiler plate code for your code base.
-    -   **Map Markers (Pushpins)**: Point to any location using default pushpin behaviors and provide it your own style to make it look more tailored for your application.
+    -   **`Map Markers (Pushpins)`**: Point to any location using default pushpin behaviors and provide it your own style to make it look more tailored for your application.
 Note: Have a look at the Plug-ins section to find out what makes it cooler.
-    -   **Info Windows (Pop-ups)**: On a Map Clicking is a native behavior understanding this, we provide out of the box info windows such that if a pushpin is clicked an info window pops up open and you can show your content related to that location there.
+    -   **`Info Windows (Pop-ups)`**: On a Map Clicking is a native behavior understanding this, we provide out of the box info windows such that if a pushpin is clicked an info window pops up open and you can show your content related to that location there.
 You can style it to make it behave as required for your UI to be magnificent.
-    -   **Polylines**: Connect any two points or even more with out of the box Mappls polylines dedicated to high customizability and performance to suit your use cases.
+    -   **`Polylines`**: Connect any two points or even more with out of the box Mappls polylines dedicated to high customizability and performance to suit your use cases.
 Note: Have a look at the plug-ins we provide to make your polylines have an edge up and suit your use cases in a more integrated manner.
-    -   **Polygons**: Show a region in a spotlight with a polygon and show various localized data based on it.
+    -   **`Polygons`**: Show a region in a spotlight with a polygon and show various localized data based on it.
-    -   **Circles:** Circles are way of marking a territory without too much interaction by the user.You can draw a circle around a given location.
+    -   **`Circles`:** Circles are way of marking a territory without too much interaction by the user.You can draw a circle around a given location.
--   **Controls**: because we understand the use cases with a map we provide the below out of the box controls that can be turned off or on based on your requirement and because we care, we provide you to override our controls outlook by providing your own styles or CSS so that you can move them or customize them completely.
+-   **`Controls`**: because we understand the use cases with a map we provide the below out of the box controls that can be turned off or on based on your requirement and because we care, we provide you to override our controls outlook by providing your own styles or CSS so that you can move them or customize them completely.
 Controls include:
-    -   **Zoom Bar**: (appears by default at the centre on the right side).
+    -   **`Zoom Bar`**: (appears by default at the centre on the right side).
 Helps to provide zoom in and zoom out functionality to the map by default.
-    -   **Map Layer Control**: Allows to change the map view from basic to hybrid and regional.
+    -   **`Map Layer Control`**: Allows to change the map view from basic to hybrid and regional.
 Also allows to show traffic layer on map.
-  -   **Fullscreen Control**: Allows to view a full screen map.
+  -   **`Fullscreen Control`**: Allows to view a full screen map.
-  -   **Current Location Control**: Scopes the Map to the viewer’s current location.**
+  -   **`Current Location Control`**: Scopes the Map to the viewer’s current location.**

         Note:**  The location settings must be turned on and must allow the site to fetch the location for this control to work.